Welcome to Envision Science Academy

 The mission of Envision Science Academy is to provide innovative instruction through experiential learning with a focus on science, technology, engineering, arts, and mathematics (STEAM) in order to prepare elementary and middle school students to compete, lead, and excel in the global marketplace.

-Apr 13: Board of Directors Meeting
+Apr 24: Special Board Meeting

 Apr 30: Design Challenge Fair